 All right, stop.

-We're not gonna play the cry noise.
+We're not going to play the cry noise.

-But if you are a liberal and you need a cry room, and you need a pet therapy dog, and you need Play-Doh, and you need hot cocoa, and you need coloring books, and you're upset about the election.
+But if you are a liberal and you need a cry room and you need a pet therapy dog and you need play-doh and you need hot cocoa and you need coloring books and you're upset about the election.

 Well, the lines are only open for you today.

-This well, just this hour.
+Well, just this hour.

 I now have spoken to people that were in the meeting.